ehwest/mdn_qms/Quality_Manual/README.md

 The Quality Management System includes:

+* Quality Manual (this document)

 * Documented Quality Policy and Objectives

-* Quality Manual

 * Documented procedures and records required by domestic and international regulations

 * Documents, including records, determined by the organization as necessary to ensure quality

-* Other documentation specified by applicable regulatory requirements All management affected by the controlled documents are responsible to ensure that their personnel are adequately informed and trained, as necessary, to ensure the proper implementation of the procedures.
+* Other documentation specified by applicable regulatory requirements

+All management affected by the controlled documents are responsible to ensure that their personnel are adequately informed and trained, as necessary, to ensure the proper implementation of the procedures.
 Procedures and records may be created and/or maintained in the form of paper copy, electronic copy, or in other media as deemed appropriate.

 4.2.2 Quality Manual

-The company has established and maintains a Quality Manual that includes:
+The company has established and maintains this document as the Quality Manual.
+It includes:

 * The scope of the quality management system.
 * Description and/or definition of procedures established for the quality management system.
 * A description of the interactions between the processes of the quality management system.